ePages-de/epages-docs/_posts/2017/2017-07-20-fullstack-london-of-dragons-and-numbers.md

 ## Keynotes and workshops

 The opening keynote was held by [Douglas Crockford](https://github.com/douglascrockford) (the father of JSON) himself.
-While talking about numbers and their history he came up with [DEC64](http://dec64.com/) a new number type that fixes truncation and overflow problems (besides others) originated in the fifties.
+While talking about numbers and their history he came up with [DEC64](http://dec64.com/), a new number type that fixes truncation and overflow problems (besides others) originated in the fifties.
 The session was not only informative but also very humorous as Crockford is often very opinionated and does not try to hide that at all.
 On top of that, [Skills Matter](https://skillsmatter.com) gave away (among other things to choose from) Crockfords _The Good Parts_ book which he signed during the conference.

-Later that day [Amie D. Dansby](https://twitter.com/amiedoubleD) an Iot enthusiast and maker (with an RFID chip in her hand and a remarkable resemblance to NCIS' Abby) gave an inspiring talk about releasing your inner maker.
+Later that day [Amie D. Dansby](https://twitter.com/amiedoubleD), an Iot enthusiast and maker (with an RFID chip in her hand and a remarkable resemblance to NCIS' Abby), gave an inspiring talk about releasing your inner maker.
 IMHO her slides where a bit overloaded but her spirit and message as well as the content (maybe because of the massive content) totally made up for that!
 She was also the one giving a hands on IoT workshop with Onion's [Omega2](https://onion.io) development board.
 After DDoS'ing the conference's Wi-Fi frequencies and some struggle for more space on the board I managed to get a working Twitter wearable displaying my latest tweet on an OLED display (and thanks to Amie's patience).